conda/ceps/cep-16.md

 ### Integrating additional data

 With the total size of the repodata reduced it becomes feasible to add additional fields directly to the repodata records.
-Exampels are:
+Examples are:

 - add `purl` as a list of strings (Package URLs to reference to original source of the package) (See: https://github.com/conda-incubator/ceps/pull/63)
 - add `run_exports` as a list of strings (run-exports needed to build the package) (See: https://github.com/conda-incubator/ceps/pull/51)